Advertisement

 • < 5% blasts Blasts Injuries resulting when a person is struck by particles impelled with violent force from an explosion.
 Blast causes pulmonary contusion and hemorrhage, laceration of other thoracic and abdominal viscera, ruptured ear drums, and minor effects in the central nervous system.
 Blunt Chest Trauma in the bone marrow Bone marrow The soft tissue filling the cavities of bones.
 Bone marrow exists in two types, yellow and red.
 Yellow marrow is found in the large cavities of large bones and consists mostly of fat cells and a few primitive blood cells.
 Red marrow is a hematopoietic tissue and is the site of production of erythrocytes and granular leukocytes.
 Bone marrow is made up of a framework of connective tissue containing branching fibers with the frame being filled with marrow cells.
 Bone Marrow: Composition and Hematopoiesis:

-• MDS with multiple lineage dysplasia ( MLD MLD Metachromatic leukodystrophy (MLD) is an inherited lysosomal storage disorder that affects myelin in the brain and spinal cord.
+• MDN with multiple lineage dysplasia ( MLD MLD Metachromatic leukodystrophy (MLD) is an inherited lysosomal storage disorder that affects myelin in the brain and spinal cord.
 Genetic mutations result in the creation of a dysfunctional arylsulfatase a (arsa) enzyme, which is unable to break down cerebroside sulfate.
 The accumulation of this metabolite results in permanent damage to oligodendroglial and schwann cells (myelin).
-Metachromatic Leukodystrophy)
+Metachromatic Leukodystrophy): Dysplasia in ≥ 2 lineages.

 • 5%–19% blasts Blasts Injuries resulting when a person is struck by particles impelled with violent force from an explosion.
 Blast causes pulmonary contusion and hemorrhage, laceration of other thoracic and abdominal viscera, ruptured ear drums, and minor effects in the central nervous system.
 Blunt Chest Trauma in the bone marrow Bone marrow The soft tissue filling the cavities of bones.
 Bone marrow exists in two types, yellow and red.
 Yellow marrow is found in the large cavities of large bones and consists mostly of fat cells and a few primitive blood cells.
 Red marrow is a hematopoietic tissue and is the site of production of erythrocytes and granular leukocytes.
 Bone marrow is made up of a framework of connective tissue containing branching fibers with the frame being filled with marrow cells.
 Bone Marrow: Composition and Hematopoiesis:

-• MDS with EB-2: 10%–19% blasts Blasts Injuries resulting when a person is struck by particles impelled with violent force from an explosion.
+• MDN with increased blasts-2 (IB-2): 10% to 19% blasts Blasts Injuries resulting when a person is struck by particles impelled with violent force from an explosion.
 Blast causes pulmonary contusion and hemorrhage, laceration of other thoracic and abdominal viscera, ruptured ear drums, and minor effects in the central nervous system.
-Blunt Chest Trauma
+Blunt Chest Trauma in the marrow.

 Management